 - Pegasus with “Coro” in script and “Craft” printed.

 - “Corocraft” in script, angled, with and without Pegasus.

 - “Duette” or “Coro Duette” in script with a patent number

 - “Vendôme” with a large “V.”

-You can see the various Coro marks in this article on Illusion Jewels.
+You can see the numerous Coro marks in this article on the Costume Jewelry Collectors website.

 - Heavy gold-plated metal with a textured Florentine finish